Unity-Technologies/multiplayer-community-contributions/Transports/com.community.netcode.transport.photon-realtime/README.md

 - Add the `PhotonRealtimeTransport` component to your GameObject containing your NetworkManager.
 - Set the `Network Transport` field on the NetworkManager to the `PhotonRealtimeTransport`
 - Enter a room name into the `Room Name` field of the `PhotonRealtimeTransport`.
-- Use the MLAPI `StartHost` and `StartClient` functions as usually to host a game and have clients connect to it.
+- Use the `StartHost` and `StartClient` functions as usually to host a game and have clients connect to it.

 ### Rooms/Matchmaking